This is the complete guide to finding startup jobs.

-Be prepared to build on this information in interview.
+Be prepared to build on this information in the interview.
 How did you go about tackling your areas of responsibility?
 Why did you do it that way?
 What went well and what didn’t?
 And how important were you in achieving the goals that were set?

 While you don’t necessarily need to have all the facts and figures related to your work in your head, it is important to have key metrics to hand (and be able to explain why they were important), particularly for your current or most recent position.

 Given startups are focused on testing and developing ideas, you should also have clear examples of what you have learnt from being in a similar environment.

 This can be from a personal perspective (“I developed my understanding of basic HTML in order to get our newsletter out without requiring IT support”) but should also cover business-wide learnings that you can bring as a value-add to the new role (“We tested LinkedIn advertising extensively with limited success, so I would be hesitant about investing significantly in it as an advertising platform”).

 Once you get to offer stage, there are still many areas to consider.

 Basic salary, soft benefits, bonus scheme, profit share, share options – there are potentially lots of moving parts to factor in.

 You should, therefore, have a clear idea of what your current package is worth overall in order to make a fair comparison with any offer you receive.

 As a rule of thumb, moving to a growth-stage startup should mean a greater basic salary (assuming you have comparable responsibilities) but may reduce your potential earnings from performance-related pay (such as profit share).